-A total of six Fellows will be selected for next year’s Open City Fellowship; three for the Neighborhoods/ Communities Fellowship and three for the Muslim Communities Fellowship.
+A total of four Fellows will be selected for next year’s Open City Fellowship; three for the Neighborhoods/ Communities Fellowship and three for the Muslim Communities Fellowship.

-The Fellowship term will begin in January 2021 and will end in September 2021.
-The deadline for submission is on October 29, 2020.
+The Fellowship term will begin in January 2023 and will end in September 2023.
+The deadline for submission is September 15, 2022.

-The Margins is an online magazine of arts and ideas featuring new fiction and poetry, literary and cultural criticism, and interviews with writers and artists.
-The Margins is the recipient of a Whiting Literary Magazine award and our stories have been linked to by the Wall Street Journal, The New Inquiry, Literary Hub, and The New York Times.
+The Margins features new fiction and poetry, literary and cultural criticism, and interviews with writers and artists.
+The Margins is the recipient of a Whiting Literary Magazine award, and our stories have been linked to by the Wall Street Journal, the New Inquiry, Literary Hub, and the New York Times.
 Our contributors include Chang-rae Lee, Jessica Hagedorn, Vijay Iyer, Bhanu Kapil, Katie Kitamura, Hua Hsu, Amitava Kumar, and Yoko Ogawa.

 Consider applying if:

-• You are a strong, voice-driven storyteller who cares about social justice movements and wants to transport readers to places like Flushing, Jackson Heights and Astoria in Queens; Sunset Park, Bay Ridge, and Boerum Hill in Brooklyn; and Mott Haven and Parkchester in The Bronx.
+- You are a strong, voice-driven storyteller who cares about social justice movements and wants to transport readers to immigrant neighborhoods and communities;

-• You are willing to spend time reporting on NYC’s Asian and Muslim neighborhoods, are excited to cultivate trust and sources in your neighborhood, and raring to talk to people about their lives, hopes, and fears;
+- You are willing to spend time reporting on NYC’s Asian and Muslim neighborhoods in the tristate area, are excited to cultivate trust and sources in your chosen neighborhood, and raring to talk to people about their lives, hopes, and fears;

-The Open City Fellowship is a unique initiative that combines publication opportunities, journalism training, and money.
+The Open City Fellowship is a unique initiative that combines publication opportunities, journalism training, and funding.

-STIPEND: $2,500 for the duration of the nine-month grant period;
+STIPEND: $2,500 for the duration of the nine-month grant period, delivered in three installments.

 WRITING WORKSHOP: One free writing workshop organized through AAWW ($200 value).